 Better Alignment of Risk and Protection

-After a critical examination of reliable data, Ladd said companies could decide that the risk of crime in some areas is simply too great, catalyzing new, safer models of operations.
-Delivery services in areas with the highest crime risk scores might instead create ‘Safe Zone Pick-Up’ locations where customers can get deliveries through pick-up windows in reinforced, bullet-proof portable containers.
-It’s just one idea, but businesses must devise solutions that match the risk in areas where they send employees, Ladd suggested.
-“While serving the needs of the business, we still have to protect our associates,” he said.
+Sometimes, the safest solution for your business is to avoid an unsafe area altogether.
+After a critical examination of reliable data, companies may decide that the risk of crime in some areas is simply too great, catalyzing new, safer models of operations.
+Delivery services in areas with the highest crime risk scores might instead create drop-off and pick-up locations where customers can get deliveries through pick-up windows in reinforced, bullet-proof portable containers.
+It’s just one idea, but businesses must devise solutions that match the risk in areas where they send employees.

 Get in Touch Now